side-projects-42/Resource-Store-2/Container/NZKAS/jest/packages/jest-mock/README.md

 ##### `.mock`

 An object with three members, `calls`, `instances` and `invocationCallOrder`, which are all lists.
 The items in the `calls` list are the arguments with which the function was called.
-The "instances" list stores the value of 'this' for each call to the function.
+The “instances” list stores the value of ‘this’ for each call to the function.
 This is useful for retrieving instances from a constructor.
 The `invocationCallOrder` lists the order in which the mock was called in relation to all mock calls, starting at 1.

 ##### `.mockReturnValueOnce(value)`